OData/RESTier/_posts/2015-01-26-05-01-Preview-Announcement.md

 ---
 layout: post
-title: "5.1 Features supported in RESTier preview"
+title: "5.1 Release notes for RESTier 0.2.0-preview"
 description: ""
 category: "5.
 Announcements"
 ---

-Below are the features supported in the RESTier preview, as well as the limitations of the current version.
+Below are the features supported in the RESTier 0.2.0-preview, as well as the limitations of the current version.

 ### Easily build an OData V4 service